 Louis van Tilborough, Trio Meedendorp and Oda van Maanen, “‘Sunset at Montmajor’: A Newly Discovered Painting by Vincent van Gogh,” Burlington Magazine 155 (October 2013), 699 fig. 61, 700.

 Gloria Groom, Van Gogh’s Bedrooms, exh. cat.
 (New Haven and London: Art Institute of Chicago, Yale University Press, 2016), 37-48, 124, plate 15.

 Copenhagen, Den Frie Udstilling, 1893, cat.
 183.

-Christiania (Oslo), exhibition of modern French art organized by Julien Leclercq, January 1898, traveled to Stockholm, February 1898, Gothenburg, Helsinki, and Berlin, 1898, shown in Stockholm and Gothenburg, possibly in Helsinki and Berlin [see Carl Nordenfalk 1946 and Supinen 1990].
+Christiania (Oslo), exhibition of modern French art organized by Julien Leclercq, Jan.
+1898; Stockholm, Feb.
+1898, Gothenburg, Helsinki, and Berlin, 1898, no cat.
+[Shown in Stockholm and Gothenburg, possibly in Helsinki and Berlin, see Carl Nordenfalk 1946 and Supinen 1990].

-The Art Institute of Chicago, Vincent Van Gogh, 1936, no included in cat.
+Art Institute of Chicago, Vincent Van Gogh, 1936, not included in cat.

 Object information is a work in progress and may be updated as new research findings emerge.
 To help improve this record, please email .
 Information about image downloads and licensing is available here.